colidescope/discover/README.md

 ## Build instructions

 If you'd like to tinker with the source code and test the latest build of Discover, you can compile it yourself from the source code hosted here.
 To start, clone, fork, or download a .zip file of the `master` branch of this repository.
-Discover is developed on Windows 10 using [Python 3.7.x](https://www.python.org/downloads/release/python-375/).
-It may work on other systems but has not been tested.

 ### Running the server